-The coach is cable ready, and as standard equipment color television in the front dash overhead and a color television in the bedroom.
+The coach is cable ready, and (depending on floorplan) as standard equipment may have a flat panel color television in the living area cabinetry and a flat screen color television in the bedroom.
 The televisions are powered by 120 volt electricity.
-Your coach must be plugged into shore power, or the generator running, in order for the television to work.
-If your coach is equipped with the optional 600 watt inverter, it will invert the 12 volt power from the coach batteries into 120 volt power for some basic appliances.
+Your coach must be plugged into shore power, have the generator running, or have the inverter operating in order for the television to work.
 For more information on this, see Chapter 4 of this manual.
 The television operation is similar to most televisions used in the home.
-The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu UP and DOWN.
+The main unit has the basic ON/OFF, Volume UP and DOWN, Channel UP and DOWN, and Menu UP and DOWN.
 The remote control has these in addition to many other function keys.
 Your unit may also be pre-wired for a satellite system.
 Your unit may be equipped with one interior television jack and an exterior television jack located on the door-side of the coach.
-Please consult your television owner's manual for further information.
+Please consult your television Owner's Manual for further information.
+As an option, an external entertainment center that includes a flat screen television and an AM/FM compact disc player and radio may be added.
+All TV source selection is achieved through the TV's input selection mode.
+Please refer to the Television's Owner's Guide for additional information.
+The Living area DVD and Satellite, if equipped, provides input to the front TV(s) and Exterior Entertainment TV, if installed.
+The Bedroom area DVD and Satellite receiver, if equipped, provides input into the Bedroom area TV.